MRRisley/sql-uc-fall2020/step-1-aw/readme.md

 The AdventureWorks database is a sample SQL Server database built and maintained by Microsoft.
 Built under a relational model, the database is useful to learn the power of the SQL query.

+*If you are using a loaner laptop or virtual machine, you will have to repeat these steps.
+My only recommendation is to place the .bak file in your UC I:/ drive or OneDrive to save you time.
+However, as noted below, you still have to copy/paste the file to another location.*

 ## Download AdventureWorks 2017

 1. Navigate to the [MS AdventureWorks Github](https://github.com/microsoft/sql-server-samples/releases/tag/adventureworks) site.
 2. Navigate to the portion of the site titled: *"AdventureWorks (OLTP) full database backups"*.
 3. Click AdventureWorks2017.bak in order to download the back-up file.
-4. Save (or copy/paste) the file to `C:/Program Files`.
+4. Save (or copy/paste) the file to:
+    + `C:/Program Files` **IF USING YOUR OWN MACHINE**.
+    + `C:/users/[username]` **IF USING A UC PC** where [username] is your 6+2 UCID.
     + This is important!
-SQL Server is very permissions-heavy for a reason, and placing it in a location like `C:/users/...` may result in an error when you go to restore the database.
+SQL Server is very permissions-heavy for a reason, and these locations have been verified by me.
+There are many locations that *will not work*.

 ## Restore AdventureWorks 2017

-*If you are using a loaner laptop or virtual machine, **be sure to place the .bak file in your UC I:/ drive or OneDrive.** [This video]() shows you how to restore the database through a virtual machine.*

-1. Open SSMS and press `Connect`.
+1. Open SSMS and:
-    + You should not need to change any defaults.
+    + Press `Connect` **if using your own machine**.
+    + Change the server name to `(LocalDB)\MSSQLLOCALDB` **if using a UC PC**.
 2. In the Object Explorer, navigate to the `Databases` node and right-click.
 Select `Restore Database...`.

     <img src="img/aw-1.jpg" alt="Restore Database" width="400">